 From 1945 through 1963, Szpilman played the keys and acted as the director of the music department for Polish Radio.

 In addition to Hosenfeld, many others, including Irena Sendler, contributed to Szpilman’s survival during the Holocaust.
-He mentions them in detail in his memoir, The Pianist.

 However, the most fitting tribute came in 2011 when Polish Radio’s Studio 1 was renamed for Wladyslaw Szpilman.